tsnellgrove/dark_castle3/doc/done.md

 		- DONE: general refactor
 		- DONE: update all doc_strings
 - INPROC: create attack_b() method
-	- DONE: create def for attack_b() method using 'attack x with y' format and active_gs.hero as default base_creature
+	- DONE: create def for attack_b() method using 'attack x with y' format and gs.hero as default base_creature
 	- DONE: test base attack_b() method
 	- DONE: add 'attack_b' to validate check for in_hand
 	- DONE: explore use of src_creature and tgt_creature